 Since the symptoms of drug addiction, mental illness, and physical illness are different between men and women, it just makes sense that the screening and assessment of the different genders should be different as well.
 According to the Substance Abuse and Mental Health Services Administration, the screening and assessment tools used when dealing with women have to take their physical and psychological singularity into account.

-Ultimately the choice between coed and same sex treatment is up to you and your comfort level.
-If gender specific treatment is something that you are interested in, call 800-654-0987.
-We can find you the addiction treatment you need before it is too late.
+Ultimately the choice between coed and same-sex treatment is up to you and your comfort level.